 Nias Traditional Dances

-Traditional dancing is often performed during official events or welcome ceremonies on Nias.
+Traditional dances are often performed during official events or welcome ceremonies on Nias.
 Fierce war dances are performed by men, while dances like the Maina and Moyo have both male and female participants.
 The Maina is the best known dance and it is often performed during events.
 There are many different variations of the Maina.
 For example a wedding party may be welcomed by their hosts with a Maina Fangowi (welcome dance), and the guests respond with a Maena Tome (guests arriving dance).
 There are many more dances for specific ceremonies and situations.
 The Moyo dance imitates the flight of an eagle and is often performed by women.

 Nias Musical Instruments